DPL FAULT TREE

 - Dependent events

-For more advanced modelling, DPL helps you build up complex fault tree structures from simple modules.
-DPL's fault tree modules act like custom gates, and you can include as many as you like in your fault tree.
-You can even create libraries of common modules in separate project files, so they can be shared among the members of a workgroup.
 In the figure shown, the DPL Fault Tree analyzes the risk of a power failure at a critical industrial site.
 One of the events that could affect the reliability of the power system is a failure of transmission controls (bottom left corner).
-The Controls event in the Power Failure fault tree will depend on a module reference to the Utility Control System (UCntrl) fault tree (inset).
+The Controls event in the Power Failure fault tree will depend on a module reference to the Utility Control System (UCntrl) fault tree.

 In DPL, you can switch between the tree and circuit diagram views of a fault tree at the press of a button.